Algae Cultivation Near Cement Plant

 Because cement plants generate copious amounts of CO2, and many are located in tropical or subtropical regions of the world, they are ideal candidates to take advantage of algae technology to convert stack gasses to algae oil.

-formerly known as Associated Cement Companies are also working on using the exaust gas from cement plant to produce algae.
+Several companies such as HR Biopetroleum, Pond Biofuels and ACC (formerly known as Associated Cement Companies) are also working on using the exhaust gas from cement plants to produce algae.

 See the following sections in Cultivation of Algae for CO2 Sequestration:

-More links on Algae Cultivation Near Cement Plant
+More links on Algae Cultivation Near Cement Plant: